Perus PM Seeks Confidence Vote As Rolexgate Scandal Rages - UrduPoint

 Impeachment votes can be brought on a vague "moral incapacity" provision that does not require lawmakers to show legal wrongdoing.

-So it would be in "Congress where it will be decided whether she remains in the presidency," said analyst Augusto Alvarez Rodrich.
+So it would be in "Congress where it will be decided whether she remains in the presidency," said analyst Augusto Alvarez Rodrich, a columnist with the La Republica newspaper.

 Leftist lawmakers have presented three motions to impeach Boluarte -- the latest started Monday -- but none have yet advanced to debate.

-Congress is controlled by a majority of right-wing parties who support Boluarte.

-The analyst Alvarez, who is also a columnist with the La Republica newspaper, said impeachment is unlikely as Congress would prefer to "avoid the risk" of early elections being called.
+But Alvarez said impeachment is unlikely, as Congress would prefer to avoid the risk of early elections being called.

 "The main forces in Congress intend to maintain the status quo as long as possible," said political scientist Carlos Melendez, from Chile's Diego Portales University.